 People with disabilities and mental health conditions continue to face complex barriers in to employment, including stigma and discrimination.
 However, there is a growing awareness and evidence to suggest that vulnerable people who want to work can be supported in to securing and maintaining meaningful employment.

-Collaborative working is essential to the success of Workbridge employment support.
-As our service users progress through the vocational pathway and begin to reach their full potential, we offer tailored one-to-one employment support.
+Collaborative working is essential to the success of Workbridge work placemnets.
+As our service users progress through the vocational pathway and begin to reach their full potential, we offer tailored one-to-one support.

 Do you own or work for a business that could offer employment opportunities or advice to our service users?
 Sign our pledge to partner with us and show your support - click here for more information.

 Click on the boxes to learn more about employment support at Workbridge...